IU-Capstone-Project-2025/Ego_AI/README.md

 > docker-compose up --build

-4. For entering to backend use:
+4. For entering to frontend use:

 > http://localhost:3000